egonw/swat4hcls-2023--custom-scholia/paper/paper.md

 git_url: https://github.com/egonw/swat4hcls-2023--custom-scholia
 # This is the short authors description that is used at the
 # bottom of the generated paper (typically the first two authors):
-authors_short: First Author \emph{et al.}
+authors_short: Egon Willighagen
 ---

 # Introduction

-As part of the SWAT4HCLS hackathon we set out to generalize the Scholia platform so that it can be run on other SPARQL endpoints.
+As part of the SWAT4HCLS hackathon we set out to generalize the Scholia platform [@citoExtends:Nielsen2017Scholia] so that it can be run on other SPARQL endpoints.
 We specifically had these goals:

 * make the SPARQL endpoint configurable (e.g. support the Virtuoso instance)
 * allow configuring which aspects to show